LS4GAN/uvcgan4slats/README.md

 to load the pre-trained generators.
 If you chose not to use a pre-trained model, set this option to `None`.
 Otherwise, modify the path to the pre-trained model.

-The I2I training can be started with:
+The translation training can be started with:
 ```
 python ./script/slats/train_slats-256.py
 ```